Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 # 2 Design
 ## 2.1 Overview

 Sysmonitor framework monitors the various software and hardware resource in the SONIC system.
 There would be three levels of threshold limit defined for each of the resource type.
-It checks resource usage with its predefined threshold limit and generates the syslog alert message when the usage reaches eac
+It checks resource usage with its predefined threshold limit and generates the syslog alert message when the usage reaches each of the threshold level.
+When usage stays at the same level, it  generates only one syslog message for each level.
+The

 ![](images/sysmonitor.png)